mas-bandwidth/yojimbo/README.md

 ## libyojimbo

-libyojimbo is a new, easy-to-use library for creating secure client/server network protocols over UDP.
+**libyojimbo** is a new, easy-to-use library for creating secure client/server network protocols over UDP.

 It is designed around the networking requirements of realtime multiplayer games such as first person shooters and MOBAs.
-It requires games to host servers and support up to 64 players per-server.
+It requires games to host servers and supports up to 64 players per game server instance.
 It does not support peer-to-peer or player hosted servers in retail environments.

 The library is under active development and is is being extended to provide all the standard functionality expected from a professional grade network protocol in the game industry such as reliable-ordered messages and data blocks, compressed packets, packet aggregation, packet fragmentation and reassembly.